decred/dcrdex/docs/wiki/Client-Installation-and-Configuration.md

    NOTE: This is your own **self-hosted** wallet.
 The wallet's address keys are derived from the DEX application's "seed", which you may backup from the Settings page at any time.
+Further, no central wallet backend service is involved, only the nodes on the coin's decentralized network.

-7. The next form will show you synchronization progress, and give you the first deposit address for the wallet and the minimum amount you should deposit to be able to create your first bond, which is required to place orders. **This is your wallet**, so deposit as much as you like!
+7. The next form will show you synchronization progress, and give you the first deposit address for the wallet and the minimum amount you should deposit to be able to create your first bond in the next step, which is required to place orders. **This is your wallet**, so deposit as much as you like!
 After sending to your address, the transaction **must confirm** (i.e. be mined in a block) before the form will update your balance.
 This form will be skipped if the wallet is already funded and synchronized.

    <img src="images/sync-fund-btc.png" width="360">

    **IMPORTANT**: This is your own local wallet, and you can send as much as you like to your new wallet since *only* the amount required for the bond will be spent in the next step.
-The remaining amount will be in you available balance.
-For example, you can send yourself 5 BTC and only the required amount will be spent on the registration fee, with the remainder in the wallet's balance, which can then be traded or sent to another wallet.
+The remaining amount will be in your available balance.
+For example, you can send yourself 5 BTC and only the required amount will be spent to create the bond in the next step, with the remainder in the wallet's balance, which can then be traded, sent, or simply held in the wallet.

    NOTE: The native Litecoin and Bitcoin Cash wallets connect to full nodes on the blockchain network that have "compact block filters" enabled.
 It may take